 Once your suspension period is over, you can get a license renewed by submitting an application through the Michigan Secretary of State’s office.
 You may have to pay several fees, including a standard license reinstatement fee of $125.

 Getting a License Back after a Second DUI

 If you have two DUIs within seven years, your license would be revoked for one year.
 The difference between a suspension and a revocation is that with a suspension, the loss of the license is temporary, while a revocation is indefinite until you petition the Michigan Office of Administrative Hearings board.
 (See more on that in our past blogs.)

 The second DUI would also be considered a misdemeanor.
 (After a third DUI conviction, your license would be revoked for five years, and the offense would be considered a felony.)

 Obtaining a restricted license in this case would require you to appear in court to discuss why it’s necessary and to show that you will be a responsible driver.
 Attending sobriety court during your revocation would be essential.

 If you are approved for a restricted license, you would need to use an ignition interlock device until you apply and are approved for a full license reinstatement.
 The device is an alcohol detector that you would have to blow into before the car will start, and you may have to blow into it intermittently while you’re driving to your destination.

-If you are hoping to renew a license in Michigan after two or more DUIs, contact me for assistance.
+If you are hoping to renew a license in Michigan after two or more DUIs – or for nearly any other reason – contact me for assistance.
 Getting a suspended license renewed is relatively simple, but getting your license back after a revocation is more involved.
 I’m here to walk you through it.